Medicare Eligibility: How to Qualify for Parts A through D

 Deciding Whether to Keep Medicare Part B When You Turn 65

 If you’re automatically enrolled in Original Medicare, you’ll need to decide whether to keep Part B because you must pay a monthly premium for it.
-The standard premium for Part B is $170.10 in 2022.
-This can be higher depending on your income.

 If you (or your spouse) are still working when you turn 65 and you get health insurance through a union plan or a job with 20 or more employees, it may be best to delay Part B enrollment.
 Your employer or union coverage may already provide similar benefits to Part B.